bm-github/owasp-social-osintlm/README.md

 *   **Media Files:** Downloaded images and media are stored in `data/media/` using hashed filenames (e.g., `{url_hash}.jpg`).
 These are not automatically purged by the 24-hour cache expiry but are reused if the same URL is encountered.
 *   In **Offline Mode (`--offline`)**, new data is *not* fetched, and the cache files are *not* updated or extended.
 The tool relies purely on the existing cache contents.
 New media files are *not* downloaded.
 *   Use the `refresh` command in interactive mode (online mode only) to force a bypass of the cache for the current session.
-*   Use the "Purge Data" option in the main interactive menu to selectively clear all cache, media files, or output reports.
+*   Use the "Purge Data" or "Cache Status" options in the main interactive menu to manage and inspect your local cache.

 ## 🔍 Error Handling & Logging
 *   **Rate Limits:** Detects API rate limits.
 For Twitter, Mastodon, and some LLM providers, it attempts to display the reset time and estimated wait duration.
 For others, it provides a general rate limit message.
 The specific `RateLimitExceededError` is raised internally. **Note:** Rate limit handling is bypassed in offline mode as no API calls are made.